yardw/HierarchicalSearches.jl/README.md

 </div>

 - How to get the image of the map?
-    - Aim: Given a class of interested objects $Y_0$, find the corresponding parameter space $X_0$ that can parameterize all the objects in $Y_0$
+    - Function to be realized: Given a class of interested objects $Y_0$, find the corresponding parameter space $X_0$ that can parameterize all the objects in $Y_0$
-    - Procedure:
+    - Algorithm:
         - Prepare a large enough parameter space $X$
         - Parameterize all possible objects $Y$ by using the parameter space $X$.
 That is, to define an **isomorphic(one-to-one) map** $f$ from $X$ to $Y$
         - Distinguish the interested objects $Y_0$ from possible objects $Y$